tacoberu/nette-form-fileupload/README.md

 Nette form FileControl
 ======================

 Uploading files is easy.
-But if we have the file already uploaded in the system, we can want
+But once a file is already stored in the system, it is sometimes needed to

 - only display it (preferably with a preview),
 - or delete the file,
-- or replace the file with another version.
+- or replace it with another version.

+There are several issues with the standard file input:

+1. It is inconvenient that the original file cannot be shown in any reasonable way — unlike other inputs, where the original value can be displayed.
+2. Related to that is how to delete an existing file.
-A somewhat inconvenient situation is when we get some unrelated error elsewhere in the form.
-So we return the form for the user to correct it.
-But the uploaded file or files must be restarted.
+3. It is inconvenient when an unrelated error occurs elsewhere in the form.
+The form is then returned so the user can fix it — but the uploaded file (or files) has to be selected again.
+4. When uploading a file with a form, working with files is *different* from the other fields.
+5. Uploading large files is a chapter of its own.

+**FileControl** tries to solve this with several techniques:

+1. An existing file is represented by a value of the `FileCurrent` class.
+If the user deletes it, the form holds a `FileCurrent` value with the `remove` property set to `True`.
-We solve this with a transaction.
-Once uploaded, the file is stored in a special storage (by default it is handled as a tempo directory, it can be changed), and entered into the system after successfully saving the form.
+2. All uploaded files are kept in a transaction.
+Once uploaded, a file is stored in a special storage (by default handled as a directory in temp, which can be changed) and committed to the system after the form is saved successfully.

-We represent image files as images.
-If the standard renderer is not suitable, we can set our own.
+Image files can be represented as images.
+If the standard renderer is not suitable, a custom one can be set.

-The input value can have three options:
+The input value can take one of three forms:

-- `Null`: none, or original file deleted
+- `Null`: none, or the original file was deleted
-- `FileUploaded`: new file uploaded
+- `FileUploaded`: a newly uploaded file
 - `FileCurrent`: the original file stored in the system